 SAY: DC programs leverage the power of listening, art-making, and community to open up new worlds of possibility for each participant.
-For eighteen years, the SAY approach has been based on the belief that each young person has an important story to tell and also possesses the ability to share it with the world in a unique and powerful way.
+For over twenty years, the SAY approach has been based on the belief that each young person has an important story to tell and also possesses the ability to share it with the world in a unique and powerful way.

 If you have any questions, please visit our Frequently Asked Questions (FAQs) or contact us directly by email or phone.